Eligibility and FAQs

 Video/Electronic/Digital Arts: Work in which technology is an essential element of the work’s creation, presentation, or understanding.
 Examples include: work created on video whether manipulated or not, works created or displayed on computers or other electronic media; work created with computer models such as sculptural works; interactive installations including immersive virtual environments; internet projects; hypertext documents; other image, text, audio, or video works rooted in technology.

-Through the resume/bio/CV, the applicant must show, in recent years, multiple opportunities for the public to experience their work.
+Through the resume/bio/CV, you must show recent and sustained artistic activity over the course of at least the last five years.
+You need to list multiple opportunities for the public to experience your work, including the year, location (city or town and venue), and title.
 This can be through exhibits/screenings/performances/activities in art spaces, galleries, local businesses, art houses/film series, public art installations, public spaces, museums, fairs/festivals, community projects, and/or residencies with public-facing components.
 We do not accept portfolios/work samples.

 If self-produced online presentations or sales of your work are your sole platform, such as Instagram or YouTube, it is unlikely that we will consider your application eligible.